Home Theater Planner

 Use the planner

-Enter the real width and length, then compare the suggested TV size, speaker angles, and subwoofer options before buying gear.
+Enter the real width and length, then compare suggested TV size, speaker angles, and subwoofer options before buying gear.
 Treat the drawing as a starting layout and adjust for doors, windows, fireplaces, and safe walking paths.

 Privacy choices